Home

 ~ Son Charles William Madison ~

-In June 1941, he is known to have traveled to Connellsville to attend the funeral of his aunt, Alice (Alderson) Minerd.
+In June 1941, Charles is known to have traveled to Connellsville to attend the funeral of his aunt, Alice (Alderson) Minerd.
 The news was reported in the Connellsville Daily Courier.